Tuesday, March 27, 2007

 administered by the Association of Teachers of Japanese.

 Fall 2007 programs are those beginning between August and October 2007 and continuing for at least three months.
 (Summer program participants are not eligible for Bridging Scholarships.)
-Students planning to study abroad in Japan beginning after January 1, 2008, should apply in October 2007 for the Spring 2008 scholarships.
+Students planning to study abroad in

 Information on the Bridging and Morgan Stanley scholarships and downloadable application forms are available at ATJ's Web site: